MotusWTS/motusServer/inst/doc/status_api.md

         path` must not include any '..' component; i.e. ascent up the file tree is not permitted, to prevent malicious use from leaking system information.
         Both forward (`/`) and reverse (`\`) slashes are interpreted as folder delimiters.
-      - ts; double; timestamp (seconds since 1 Jan 1970, GMT); time at which file upload completed.
+      - ts; either double or string scalar; time at which file upload completed.
+If double, interpreted as seconds since 1 Jan 1970, GMT;
+        If string, interpreted as a datetime compatible with `R:lubridate::ymd_hms()`.
 If not supplied, the current time is used.

       e.g.